-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Lessons are carefully planned to cater for different learning styles.
-Depending on the activity, pupils may work independently, in ability groups or in mixed ability groups.
-Children may have 1:1 or small group support at times.
-Learning intentions are shared, displayed and discussed at the start of every lesson.
-Steps to Success are used and may be differentiated at times.
-Literacy is taught through a multi-sensory story telling approach with a focus on speaking and listening before writing.
-Shared reading/writing and modelled writing Class teachers, Teaching Assistants and the SENCO share information to ensure that pupils with SEND have targeted support and provision.
-Teaching assistants/ teachers work with small groups to: Ensure pupils can access the learning Facilitate the learning - model and scaffold Implement further adjustments Ensure understanding is in place Promote independence Support pupils with emotional Individual Provision Maps are reviewed and targets and provision updated.
-Multi-agency meetings are used to review areas of difficulty and levels of support.
-Individualised learning intervention programmes to ensure progression against personalised targets.
-Daily contact with parents if helpful Different timetable and activities.
-One-to-one support is in place for pupils who need more intensive support.
-Resources such as fidget toys, sloped desks or pencil grips are available to enable pupils to access learning successfully.
+Whole school approaches The universal offer to all children and YP provision

+Additional, targeted support and provision

+Specialist, individualised support and provision

+- Lessons are carefully planned to cater for different learning styles. - Depending on the activity, pupils may work independently, in ability groups or in mixed ability groups.
+Children may have 1:1 or small group support at times. - Learning intentions are shared, displayed and discussed at the start of every lesson. - Steps to Success are used and may be differentiated at times. - Literacy is taught through a multi-sensory story telling approach with a focus on speaking and listening before writing. - Shared reading/writing and modelled writing are used to support learning.
+Good work may be used to explore and exemplify good practise. - All students are encouraged to develop independence in overcoming learning challenges - Oracy sentence stems are in place to support with children structuring their classroom talk - A model of learning exists to ensure there is consistency across all year groups with the delivery of the curriculum.
+Children are involved in each stage of their learning so they continue to develop their understanding of how they learn best - Pupils' work is regularly marked with next steps identified according to the school marking policy. - Working walls are used to display key vocabulary and key terms to support learning.